 Bottom line: Be sure to get a thorough eye examination before you start a vision treatment plan.

 Pencil pushups are simple ocular workouts that get both eyes aimed on the same fixed point.
-They are also known as near point of convergence exercises.
+They are also known as

 Start by holding a pencil out at arm’s length, pointing away from you.
 Focus your gaze on the eraser or a letter or numeral on the side.
 Slowly move the pencil toward the bridge of your nose.
 Keep it in focus for as long as you can, but stop once your vision gets blurry.